Table of Content

 Copyediting can be understood as a first stage of checking a document.
 It is a process in which an editor checks the whole document to figure out different types of mistakes.
 From punctuation to grammatical errors, everything is fixed during the copyediting process.

-Generally, companies hire experienced copyeditors to finalize different types of documents.
-They make sure to take services from a copyeditor who knows how to identify and resolve different mistakes easily.
+Generally, companies hire experienced copywriters and editors to finalize different types of documents.
+They make sure to take services from a professional who understands the difference between copyediting and proofreading.
 Starting from grammatical errors to punctuation, these specialized personals are well versed in finding out different faults present in a document.

 Many times, a writer does not know what does a professional copywriter do about these mistakes while writing a document fluently.
 This happens with most of the writers, especially the starters.
 These errors are then highlighted when a thorough analysis is conducted by a copyeditor.
 These people are actually very good in finalizing a first draft without having any error or mistake visible to the eye.

-The difference between copyediting and copywriting is quite simple.
+The difference between copywriting vs copyediting is quite simple.
 A copywriter is a person that is responsible for writing a copy from scratch.
 He/she needs to look at different copywriting examples to understand the art of impactful writing.

 In contrast, a copyeditor reviews the document written by the copywriter.
 The reason is that copywriters often make mistakes while writing a blog, web copy or any other material.
 This is now the responsibility of copyeditors to find out those mistakes and make a document error free.